extension-js/docs/Development/Modern JavaScript/TypeScript.md

 #### Automatic Type Injection

-In order to handle the multiple import capabilities such as `import()` of JavaScript modules and file assets, `extension-create` injects a `extension.d.ts` file at the root of your project folder.
+In order to handle the multiple import capabilities such as `import()` of JavaScript modules and file assets, `Extension` injects a `extension.d.ts` file at the root of your project folder.

 ![TypeScript Extension Type Definition](../assets/extension-type-definition.png)